Wind-WindKids/winding/samples/sophieandwind/ice.md

 Or that the Dragon had given her the freedom
 to learn and make mistakes while it was still safe.

+By morning she’d decided: she was done with Wind.

 --
 ice: spread, landscape-oriented